 Best Time to Divide Fast Growing Hosta Varieties

-Spring isn’t a bad time to think about dividing your hostas, especially if you have a variety that tends to grow much quicker.
+Spring isn’t a bad time to think about dividing your hostas, especially if you have a variety that grows much quicker.
 The ones that grow the fastest are the ones you need to divide first.
 However, you want to make a point to not over divide them and damage the plant.

 I like to split the clumps in half or in quarters at the very most.
 Make a point to only divide the fast growing cultivars during the spring so they have time to recover before the active growing season.
 For small hostas, division usually happens every two or three years to keep them cute and small.
 Larger fast growing hostas can get divided every year or two.

 Be careful to avoid damaging the plant’s roots.
 The roots grow at the tip, so if you cut them, they won’t get any longer and they rarely branch.
-This can negatively impact your plant’s growth because new roots will have to come take the cut root’s place.
+This can negatively affect your plant’s growth because new roots will need to grow from the crown to take the cut root’s place.

 Any hosta also usually has a small growth spurt in August.
 During this spurt, they’ll grow a small amount of leaves as the temperatures cool down from July’s scorching temperatures.
 This is especially true if it rains.
 The hostas will start to grow after their heat dormancy period during July.

-If you divide your fast growing hostas now, they’ll form new roots very fast.
+If you divide your fast growing hostas now, they’ll form new roots quickly.
 They’ll also make new foliage before the frost hits and keep it well into the fall months.
 You may even spot flowers later in the fall.

 Fast Growing Hostas Frequently Asked Questions

-A lot of people get overwhelmed by the sheer amount of information they find when they first start looking into fast growing hosta varieties.
+Many people get overwhelmed by the sheer amount of information they find when they first look into fast growing hosta varieties.
 To make it easier for you, I’ve picked out a few of the most frequently asked questions for you below.